CharudattaGhute/Card_design/README.md

     ```bash
     npm install express
     ```
+# License
 This project is licensed under the MIT License - see the LICENSE file for details.

+# Acknowledgements

+Special thanks to:

+- Bootstrap for providing a responsive design framework.
+- Express.js for the backend web framework.